Please choose from the FAQ sections below

 Ride comfort – over inflated tires can result in a harsh and uncomfortable ride

 Why is it important to check your pressures regularly?

 Correct tire pressure is vital to your safety on the road.
-Under-inflated tires affect handling and grip, potentially causing irregular or unpredictable vehicle behaviour.
+Under-inflated tires affect handling and grip, potentially causing irregular or unpredictable vehicle behavior.
 They are also much more likely to suffer from a dangerous sudden rapid deflation, especially on high-speed motorway journeys.

 By keeping your tires at their optimum pressure, your running costs are also reduced.
 Under-inflated tires require a bigger force to make them turn, so your car uses more fuel.
 Additionally, tires which are not set to their correct pressure wear out more quickly.

-So, to benefit from lower fuel bills, longer tire life, increased safety and reduced CO2 emissions, make sure you check your tire pressures at least once a month and before a long journey.
+So, to benefit from lower fuel bills, longer tire life, increased safety, and reduced CO2 emissions, make sure you check your tire pressures at least once a month and before a long journey.